 Field-hunting tip

-Look in manganese ore deposits country — that is the host setting where tokyoite typically forms.
+Look in manganese ore deposits country, the host setting where tokyoite typically forms.
 If you start seeing quartz, barite, manganese oxides in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts, radial aggregates habit, so train your eye for that shape before scanning the outcrop.